Yoruichi Shihōin

 Yoruichi Shihōin (四楓院 夜一, Shihōin Yoruichi) is a fictional character in the anime and manga series Bleach created by Tite Kubo.
+She served as captain of the 2nd Division of the Gotei 13 and as commander of the Onmitsukidō.

 Character outline

 Yoruichi Shihōin is a woman who has the ability to transform into a black cat for long periods of time.
 She is intelligent and witty, and is intimately knowledgeable of Soul Society and its workings, as she was the former leader of the Stealth Forces and the 2nd division captain.
 Although of noble birth, she acts differently from other nobles.
 For instance, she instructed a young Soifon to call her by her first name instead of by her title, but reluctantly settled for being called "Yoruichi-sama" ("Lady Yoruichi" in the dub).
-She also transforms into her human form directly in front of Ichigo on several occasions just to see his reaction to seeing her naked, which she found decidedly humorous.
 Another note of her eccentricity is that she speaks in a dialect that elders use, such as identifying herself as 'washi' (a term that usually old men define themselves with) instead of more feminine terms like 'watashi' in both her human and animal forms (though specifically for the Japanese version).

 Much like Kisuke Urahara, Yoruichi tends to avoid battles, preferring to help after a fight is over or even often observing situations from afar, but she will step in if she thinks her side cannot otherwise win.
 She was responsible for training Chad and Orihime prior to their entrance into Soul Society.
 She also supervised Ichigo Kurosaki's bankai training using the methods developed by Kisuke Urahara.

 According to Tite Kubo, the author of Bleach, Yoruichi prefers to drink milk, which fits in with her practice of transforming into a cat, most of the time.